CeeWy/alx-low_level_programming/README.md

-Writing C programming language in ALX
+C - More singly linked lists